madewithkoji/koji-vcc/README.md

 This package will

 - ingest Koji VCC json files and create one big `config` object
+- aid developers referencing VCC properties with tooltips stating their type and value (when using VSCode/Koji editor/etc)
 - monitor those files and reload the project when they change
 - map some `ENV` variables to make endpoints easily accessible